boyleconnor/boyleconnor.github.io/index.md

 I am Connor Boyle, a research programmer at [Information Sciences Institute][17] and a recently-graduated M.S. student in Computational Linguistics at the University of Washington.
-At ISI, I work under Marjorie Freedman on the [LESTAT][18] project.
+At ISI, I worked under Marjorie Freedman on the [LESTAT][18] project.
 At UW, I've worked with [Tao Yu](https://taoyds.github.io/) as part of [Noah's Ark](https://noahs-ark.github.io/).
 I have also worked with [Thomas Schaffter](https://cd2h.org/index.php/node/124) on [NLP Sandbox][1].